UPDATE: 2022 Year-End Tax Planning Checklist

-Even with less than three weeks remaining in 2020, there are still relatively simple end-of-year tax planning tactics available to help lessen the burden in April 2021.
+With few weeks remaining in 2022, there are still relatively simple end-of-year tax planning tactics available to help lessen the burden in April 2023.

 Verify Withholding and Correct Underpayments

 Now is a good time to double-check your withholding and make any necessary adjustments.

 Although increasing your final estimated payment will only correct a Q4 2022 underpayment, increasing withholding can correct underpayments retroactively.
 IRS lumps all withholding payments together and treats them as though they were made in equal parts across all four quarters.

 If you are working with a tax professional, they will likely have already done projections to ensure accurate estimated payments for investment and other income.
 But if you are doing your own taxes, visit the IRS withholding calculator and see what, if anything, needs to be done.

 The maximum tax-deferred contribution to a 401(k) retirement plan increased by $1,000, reaching $20,500 for individuals under age 50 in 2022.
 Individuals who are 50 or older by the end of the calendar year can make additional “catch-up” contributions of up to $6,500, for a total of $27,000 in 401(k) contributions in 2022.
 If you have celebrated, or will celebrate, your 50th birthday in 2022 and haven’t taken advantage of the catch-up contributions, there’s still time to do so before year-end.

 If you are eligible to contribute to a health savings account (HSA), remember that the IRS has increased the maximum allowed contributions to $3,650 for an individual or $7,300 for a family in 2022.
 Individuals who are 55 or older by the end of the calendar year can make additional “catch-up” contributions of up to $1,000.